Virtual visit appointments available 7 days a week from 9:00am to 11:00pm. Learn More

 - AVM on an extremity: difficulty walking, pain, functional problems

 Clinical Exam.
-As discussed above, the patient may be asymptomatic or present with a warm, pinkish-red lesion with a palpable thrill, or audible bruit.
-In an advanced stage, there may be ulceration, bleeding, ischemia and necrosis (causing pain and wounds that are difficult to heal), and cardiac failure.
+The patient may be asymptomatic or present with a warm, pinkish-red lesion with a palpable thrill, audible bruit.
+In an advanced stage, there may be ulceration, ischemia (causing pain), necrosis (difficult to treat wounds) and cardiac failure.

 Some AVMs may be linked to a group of problems called a syndrome.
 Some of the syndromes linked to AVMs are: